semi-lab/semi-lab.github.io/_pages/contact.md

 nav_order: 7
 ---

-SEMI Lab is seeking for enthusiastic students at all academic levels (PhD, MS, and BS), who have an interest in surface engineering and multi-scale additive manufacturing.
+SEMI Lab is seeking for enthusiastic students at all academic levels (PhD, MS, and BS) interested in surface engineering and multi-scale additive manufacturing.
 If interested, please send your CV to Prof. Akin at <a href="mailto:akins@rpi.edu">akins@rpi.edu</a>.

 ## Open Ph.D.
 Positions